zowe/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

         trustStoreType: PKCS12
 ```

+    **Note:** If there is something missing in your configuration, setting logging level to debug could provide more information.
+    ```yaml
+    logging:
+    level:
+        ROOT: INFO
+        org.zowe.apiml: DEBUG
+    ```

 3. Provide the suitable parameter corresponding to your runtime environment:

   * For a local machine runtime environment, provide the following parameter on your command line: